 Justification of Red List Category

-Hylocichla mustelina is a widespread breeding visitor to the eastern USA and south-eastern Canada, wintering in southern Mexico and Central America, south to Panama.
+Hylocichla mustelina is a widespread breeding visitor to the eastern U.S.A. and south-eastern Canada, wintering in Central America from southern Mexico to Panama.

 Conservation Actions Underway

 This species has been the subject of targeted research and its population trends are captured through established survey programmes.

 Continue to monitor population trends through established citizen science programmes.
 Investigate the possible causes of the decline.
 Carry out habitat restoration for the species.
 Increase the area of suitable habitat that receives formal and effective protection in both its breeding and non-breeding ranges; use modelling to aid in strategic conservation planning and predict possible future effects of certain activities (e.g. Bonnot et al. 2011, 2013, Beaudry et al. 2013).

 Text account compilers

 Butchart, S., Ekstrom, J., Elliott, N., Symes, A., Taylor, J. & Westrip, J.R.S.

 BirdLife International (2021) Species factsheet: Hylocichla mustelina.
 Downloaded from http://www.birdlife.org on 28/10/2021.
 Recommended citation for factsheets for more than one species: BirdLife International (2021) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 28/10/2021.